 At Infinity Law Group, we want to help.

 As divorce attorneys, we are not much help in a global pandemic.
-We can offer our help in a different way, however: by providing emergency basis estate plans for any medical staff on the front lines of the COVID-19 emergency completely free of charge.
+We can offer our help in a different way, however: by providing emergency basis estate plans through the beginning of June for any medical staff on the front lines of the COVID-19 emergency completely free of charge.

-During this pandemic, Infinity Law Group is offering any nurses and other medical staff who are working on the front lines during the COVID-19 crisis a basic estate plan, free of charge.
-This emergency plan would include three components:
+During this pandemic, Infinity Law Group offered any nurses and other medical staff who are working on the front lines during the COVID-19 crisis a basic estate plan, free of charge.
+This emergency plan included three components:

-Gabriel will personally draft these basic emergency estate plans, using his significant experience in the field of family law and estate planning.
-Each estate plan will include instructions for how healthcare workers can execute the documents on their own to comply with social distancing and shelter-in-place protocols.
+Gabriel personally drafted these basic emergency estate plans, using his significant experience in the field of family law and estate planning.
+Each estate plan included instructions for how healthcare workers could execute the documents on their own to comply with social distancing and shelter-in-place protocols.